thirionlogan/snack-fund/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+This script launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+This script builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified, and the filenames include the hashes.\